From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.” November 30, 2025

 “She told me not to visit anymore.”

-“Ouch, that bad.
-So, what do you plan to do?”
+“Ouch, that bad?
+What do you plan to do?”

 “I don’t know, that’s the deal.
 Writing a letter seems absurd.
 Just showing up unannounced is out of the question, especially if she’s got something going on with someone.
-But at the same time, I’m not walking out on Issac, he’s already lost his dad, and I couldn’t do that to him.
+At the same time, I’m not walking out on Issac.
+He’s already lost his dad, and I couldn’t do that to him.
 All I can do is tell Ilene the next time I’m coming and hopefully things have calmed down.
 The thing is, Anna, and our remembrance dinner shines a spotlight on it, everyone has a death story, there’s no escaping that.
 It’s most likely not their own but it hits them as if it was all the same.
-Ilene and I share a death story, we just have different endings, and what remains an open mystery is who’s got authorship.
+Ilene and I share a death story, we just have different endings, and what remains an open mystery is who’s got authorship on the next chapter.

 Comments are closed